-These proxy materials are made available to shareholders in connection with the solicitation of proxies by the Board of Directors of Brown & Brown, Inc. to be voted at the Annual Meeting of Shareholders, to be held virtually at http://www.viewproxy.com/Bbinsurance/2020/vm at 9:00 a.m.
-(EDT) on Wednesday, May 6, 2020, and at any postponements or adjournments.
-The close of business on March 2, 2020 has been fixed as the record date for the determination of shareholders entitled to notice of and to vote at the Meeting.
-At the close of business on the record date, we had outstanding 283,526,476 shares of \$0.10 par value common stock, entitled to one vote per share.
-These proxy materials were first mailed to shareholders of record on March 25, 2020.
+These proxy materials are made available to shareholders in connection with the solicitation of proxies by the Board of Directors of Brown & Brown, Inc. to be voted at the Annual Meeting of Shareholders, to be held virtually at 9:00 a.m.
+(EDT) on Wednesday, May 5, 2021, and at any postponements or adjournments.
+The close of business on March 1, 2021 has been fixed as the record date for the determination of shareholders entitled to notice of and to vote at the Meeting.
+At the close of business on the record date, we had outstanding 283,486,455 shares of \$0.10 par value common stock, entitled to one vote per share.
+These proxy materials were first mailed to shareholders of record on March 23, 2021.